twplatformlabs/psk-aws-control-plane-extensions/README.md

 - external-secrets operator (or similar tool as this one in particular does not support 1password, perhaps we create the extension to support)

 other:
-- convert istio install/upgrade to revision-based canary method.
+- convert istio install/upgrade to revision-based canary method. (this should address the simplistic data plane version refresh in the in-place upgrade, but need to confirm)